HunterPie/docs/src/_posts/2022-06-14-damage-meter-widget.md

 It is highly recommended to use the moving average, however it is also possible to toggle it off and plot either overall DPS or total damage.

-> **Note:** Changing the plot mode while in a hunt will not update the previous points that were already plotted in the graph.
+> Changing the plot mode while in a hunt will not update the previous points that were already plotted in the graph.
-{: .prompt-warning }
+{: .prompt-note }

 ### DPS Calculation